San Angelo Regional Airport: Overview

 After receiving strong growth of 5.3% in enplanements per year, Mathis Field was in need of new facilities.

 Nearly $4.9 million were acquired to start construction.
-The crown jewel of the project was the terminal and apron that was built in 1955.
-The terminal has had the baggage claim area expanded to ease congestion, two new jetways were added, and more room was made available for the TSA as new X-ray machines were to be installed as required for every commercial airport.
+The crown jewel of the project was the terminal and apron that were built in 1955.
+The terminal has had the baggage claim area expanded to ease congestion, two new jetways were added, and more room was made available for the Transportation Security Administration as new X-ray machines were to be installed as required for every commercial airport.

 San Angelo Regional Airport is classified as Aircraft Rescue and Firefighting (ARFF) Index B, which makes the facility capable of handling regularly scheduled Boeing 737 Classic aircraft.

 Facilities

 The airport is open 24 hours, but the control tower is operated by FAA contract employees and is staffed from 7:00 am until 9:00 pm.

 The airport has two full-service fixed-base operators and two aircraft maintenance and repair operations on site.
 In addition, the facility is home to stations for U.S. Customs and Border Protection and U.S. Border Patrol.

 Many new services have been built since 2008 to replace facilities or add convenience for the general aviation public.
-Much of the newly constructed services include a general aviation terminal, maintenance and fuel facilities, hangars, T-hangars, and tie downs.
+The newly constructed services include a general aviation terminal, maintenance and fuel facilities, hangars, T-hangars, and tie downs.
 With the new additions, the site is capable of holding about 170 aircraft.
 The tie downs are available at no cost.

-A few more than 120 aircraft are based at airport.
-With more than 100,000 aircraft that operate out of Mathis per year, the average is about 279 per day.
+In calendar year 2022, 131 aircraft were based at the airport.
+In 2022, 78,947 aircraft operations occurred, averaging 216 per day.

-Airline and destination
+Airlines and destinations

 American Eagle service to San Angelo is operated by Envoy Air Embraer ERJ-140s and Embraer E-175s for American Airlines.